stetso/awesome-gideros/readme.md

 - [Download Gideros](http://giderosmobile.com/download) - Get Gideros here (it is free but donations are welcome!).
 - [Getting Started Manual](http://docs.giderosmobile.com) - Check here first to get an overview of the framework.
-- [API Reference](http://docs.giderosmobile.com/reference/) - Whenever you need to figure out something - this is the first place to go.
+- [API Reference](http://docs.giderosmobile.com/reference/) - Whenever you need to figure something out- this is the first place to go.
-- [Forum](http://giderosmobile.com/forum/) - Join the very friendly and helpful community here.
+- [Forum](http://giderosmobile.com/forum/) - Join the very helpful community.
 - [Online Editor](http://giderosmobile.com/code/) - Try Gideros in your browser without installing anything.
 - [Online Examples](http://giderosmobile.com/examples) - See some of the capabilites of Gideros in your browser.
 - [Developer Guide](http://giderosmobile.com/guide) - Official list of guides and tutorials.